 Get to the park early and ride your favorite rides first thing.
 This will save time standing in line later on when the whole world wakes up and arrives at the parks – to stand in line.

-I admit it: I am no morning person.
-I have never seen one rope drop.
+I admit it: I am absolutely no morning person.
+Although my parents arrived at the parks plenty early in my childhood, I have seen just one rope drop during my adult life.
 The traditional Disney planning wisdom is to get there first thing while people like me, who stayed up past closing and then walked around the Contemporary Resort past 2 a.m., sleep in.
 Late risers like me start arriving around ten or eleven, so get up and get moving.